Brightness and uniformity measurements of plastic scintillator tiles at the CERN H2 test beam: Scintillators

 \section{Scintillators}

 The scintillators under test are cut in $100\times100\times4\mm^3$ tiles, with a $\sigma$-shaped groove carved in the plastic, which holds a wavelength-shifting fibers.
 The materials at disposal include both commercial scintillators and specially-formulated ones.
 A sample of the scintillator used in the construction of the current CMS HCAL system is also used, from the same production lot.
 This scintillator, SCSN-81, is not produced any more, but commercial equivalents are available.
 Table~\ref{tab:scintillators} summarizes the main features of the scintillators tested.
-The other scintillators under test are produced by Eljen Technology.~\cite{Eljen}
+The other scintillators under test are produced by Eljen Technology.~\cite{Eljen} Studies of how radiation affects the transmission of light through some of these plastic scintillators have been presented in~\cite{Liao:2015zsa}.

 The majority of the tiles are fabricated from blue-emitting scintillator.
 The wavelength-shifting fiber that matches the peak of their emission is Y11, produced by Kuraray.
 The re-emitted light peaks at 476\nm, in the green range.
 EJ-260 is instead a green-emitting scintillator.
 It is matched to a O2 wavelength-shifting fiber, also produced by Kuraray.
 The emission peak of the O2 fiber is 538\nm, in the red/orange range.
 The emission spectra of the Y11 and O2 wavelength-shifting fibers are reported in~\cite{Kuraray}, while the emission spectra of the EJ-200 and EJ-260 scintillators are reported in~\cite{Eljen}, respectively.\footnote{The production of SCSN-81 has been discontinued, and no documentation about this scintillator is available on the Kuraray website.
 A copy of an old Kuraray catalog containing SCSN-81 spectra is available at~\url{http://www.phenix.bnl.gov/WWW/publish/donlynch/RXNP/Safety\%20Review\%206_22_06/Kuraray-PSF-Y11.pdf}.}